 Check box Selection Fail the task if the command execution fails Selected Cleared Selected Cleared Do not recover until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the recovery only after the command is successfully executed.
+Fail the task if the command execution failed.
 Perform the recovery after the command is executed despite execution failure or success.
-N/A Perform the recovery concurrently with the command execution and irrespective of the
+N/A Perform the recovery concurrently with the command execution and irrespective of the command execution result.